Collective Soul: 1995–1999: Continued mainstream success, Collective Soul, Disciplined Breakdown, and Dosage

-2000–2003: Blender, first lineup change, and departure from Atlantic Records
+2000–2003: Blender and departure from Atlantic Records

 The group then released their fifth studio album, Blender, in October 2000.
 It did not sell as well as previous albums, although the first single "Why, Pt.
 2" reached No. 2 on the Mainstream Rock chart.
 They achieved additional hits with "Vent" and "Perfect Day", the latter being a duet between Roland and Elton John.
 The album became RIAA certified gold.
 The album was their second effort with Resta producing.

 In 2001, Collective Soul released their greatest hits compilation, Seven Year Itch: Greatest Hits 1994–2001 (the title being stylized as 7even Year Itch), which featured two new songs, the single "Next Homecoming" and "Energy".
 The record marked the end of the group's contract with Atlantic Records and the departure of lead guitarist Childress due to private personal differences.
 The band promoted their longtime guitar technician, Joel Kosche from Jovian Storm, to be the new lead guitarist.

-2004–2009: Formation of El Music Group, Youth, Afterwords, and Collective Soul II
+2004–2009: Formation of El Music Group, Youth, Afterwords, and Rabbit

-In 2004 Collective Soul created their independent label El Music Group, which allowed the band greater control over the production and distribution of their music.
+In 2004, Collective Soul created their independent label El Music Group, which allowed the band greater control over the production and distribution of their music.
 In November of that year, they released their sixth studio album, Youth, which debuted at No. 66 on the Billboard 200.
 Due to personal issues, additional drum tracks on the album were by session musician Ryan Hoyle, who would play a more prominent place in the band increasingly.
 "Counting the Days" was the first and most successful single, as it peaked at No. 8 on the Mainstream Rock chart.
 The second single "Better Now" received significant airplay on the Adult Top 40 chart as it peaked at No. 9 and was used in commercials for the cereal Special K. The third single "How Do You Love" peaked at No. 16 on the Adult Top 40 chart.
 Overall, the resultant US and Canadian tours lasted over two years.

 In May 2005, they released an eight-song acoustic EP compilation titled From the Ground Up, which had acoustic versions of past favorites, plus a new track "Youth".
 Collective Soul performed two shows with the Atlanta Symphony Youth Orchestra on April 23 and 24, 2005.
 A DVD and double disc CD of the performances, entitled Home: A Live Concert Recording With The Atlanta Symphony Youth Orchestra was released in February 2006.
 At the end of 2005, Evans was dismissed from the band due to extensive drug use.
 His place was filled by Hoyle, who was in the studio for the 2004 Youth album and had substituted on different occasions for Evans.